 - Scott Miller

 Overall, foreign countries each make up a relatively small proportion of U.S. debt-holders.
-Although China’s holdings have represented just under 20 percent of foreign-owned U.S. debt in the past several years, this percentage only comprises between 5 and 7 percent of total U.S. debt.
-China’s holdings fell to $1.05 trillion in November 2016, marking the lowest level since 2010.
-Moreover, Japan has at times over the past several years overtaken China as the largest foreign holder of U.S. debt.
+Although China’s holdings have represented just under 20 percent of foreign-owned U.S. debt in the past several years, this percentage only comprises between 3 and 6 percent of total U.S. debt.
+China's holdings fell to $859 billion in January 2023, marking the lowest level since 2009.
+Moreover, Japan has at times overtaken China as the largest foreign holder of U.S. debt.
 This has been the case since June 2019, as China's holdings have fallen and Japan's have risen.

 Internationally, this situation is common: most sovereign debt is held domestically.
 European financial institutions hold the majority of European sovereign bonds.
 Similarly, Japanese domestic financial actors hold approximately 90 percent of Japanese net sovereign debt.
 Thus despite international demand for U.S. sovereign debt, the United States is no exception to the global trend: U.S. domestic actors hold the majority of U.S. sovereign bonds.